CrypticSignal/video-quality-metrics/README.md

 Alternatively, you can use `test_videos/ForBiggerFun.mp4`.

 # Transcoding Mode
-In this mode, VQM will compare the VMAF and PSNR achieved with different values of the chosen encoder parameter.
+In this mode, VQM will compare the VMAF, SSIM and PSNR achieved with different values of the chosen encoder parameter.

 You must specify an encoder (using the `-e` argument.
 If not specified, `libx264` will be used), a FFmpeg encoder parameter (e.g. `-preset`, `-crf`, `-quality`) and the values you want to compare (using the `-v` argument).